MarkUgarov/maybe-this-will-help/maven/downloadArtifactories.md

 ### Step1: Create a script

-Create a new file "download.sh" on your machine.
+Create a new file `download.sh` on your machine.
 Now copy the following content:

 ```shell
 # download.sh